-As of June 30, 2020, we had cash and cash equivalents of \$7,222,798.
-As of June 30, 2020, the Cancer Prevention and Research Institution of Texas ("CPRIT") fund matching requirements had been fully met.
-As of June 30, 2020, we have received an aggregate of \$9.6 million from the CPRIT grant and there was \$9.1 million of funds available for us to draw upon meeting certain requirements.
+As of September 30, 2020, the Cancer Prevention and Research Institution of Texas ("CPRIT") fund matching requirements had been fully met.
+As of September 30, 2020, we have received an aggregate of \$9.6 million from the CPRIT grant.
 A portion of the remaining \$9.1 million CPRIT grant was for a castration-resistant prostate study (approximately \$2.6 million).
-As we have elected not to pursue this study, we will be requesting from CPRIT approval to redeploy the allocated prostate study funds to our expanded Ewing sarcoma trial.
-We were approved for an extension with a proposed contract end date of November 30, 2020.
+The Company has elected not to pursue this study, and accordingly this amount will no longer be available.
+The Company was approved for an extension with a contract end date of May 31, 2021.

-We believe that our \$7.2 million in cash and cash equivalents on hand as of June 30, 2020, the cash proceeds of approximately \$5.5 million from the offering closed on August 3, 2020, and the expected CPRIT funds available are sufficient to fund our anticipated operating and capital requirements through at least 12 months from the date this quarterly report on Form 10-Q is filed, however we will continue to require substantial additional capital to continue our clinical development activities.
+We believe that our \$9.6 million in cash and cash equivalents on hand as of September 30, 2020, and the expected CPRIT funds available are sufficient to fund our anticipated operating and capital requirements into the second half of 2021, however, we will continue to require substantial additional capital to continue our clinical development activities.
+Accordingly, we will need to raise substantial additional capital additional capital to continue our clinical development activities.
 Accordingly, we will need to raise substantial additional capital to continue to fund our operations as a whole.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our development, regulatory and commercialization efforts.
 Failure to raise capital as and when needed, on favorable terms or at all, would have a negative impact on our financial condition and our ability to develop and commercialize our product candidates and to fund our operations.